mohamedyd/awesome_resources/python-books.md

 ## Python Articles & Notes

 * [12 Python Decorators to Take Your Code to the Next Level](https://towardsdatascience.com/12-python-decorators-to-take-your-code-to-the-next-level-a910a1ab3e99): This post is a documented list of 12 helpful decorators I regularly use in my projects to extend my code with extra functionalities.

+* [Python Projects with Source Code](https://thecleverprogrammer.com/2021/01/14/python-projects-with-source-code/): If you’re a newbie to Python where you’ve just learned lists, tuples, dictionaries, and some basic Python modules like the random module, here are some Python projects with source code for beginners.